Morley’s Final Catalogue: Not listed. The Nepticulids were not extensively studied and only 21 are listed.

 Life Style: The moth is double brooded flying during April, May and August.
 The larvae mine leaves of Quercus ilex.
 They pupate on the ground.

 Identification: The moth is dark bronze fuscous with violet reflections.
 The head tuft is orange, the scape and collar are paler orange yellow.
 The moth can be identified by breeding out from a mine or by genitalia dissection.
-More Info The larvae create broad galleries from an ovum on the upper surface of a leaf.
+More Info The larva creates a broad gallery from an ovum on the upper surface of a leaf.
 The dark frass almost fills the gallery.
 More Info

 Mine: Either the leaf or a good photograph required